antony/github-backup/readme.md

 github-backup --token <your-token-from-above> --organisation <organisation> --workingDir=./some/path
 ```

+Where:

+* `token` is your github token (optional)
-Organisation is your organisation name, and workingDir is where you want the repositories cloned to.
+* `organisation` is your organisation name
+* `workingDir` is where you want the repositories cloned to.
+If it does not exist it will be created.